MEDIA LITERACY INITIATIVE

 Each year, a select group of high school students dive deeply into the True/False Film Fest and experience a weekend of exciting films, music, art, conversations, and workshops with a diverse crew of exceptional guests and local hosts.
 Starting a couple months before the festival, the Boot Camp convenes to prepare for the fest, discuss relevant issues, share research, and plot their course.
 Camp T/F brings students with varying interests insider access the fest.

 This year, we’re again excited to offer a special window of time, exclusively for educational tickets, for students or educators to reserve a bulk ticket order.
 This is especially great for teachers who would like to attend a particular film with a class or clubs and organizations who want to see a film as a group.
 Come February, there will be a short window of time for group ticket requests.
-The form for group ticket requests will be found here and distributed among interested groups.
+The form for group ticket requests can be found here (when available) and distributed among interested groups.
 For more information, contact [email protected].

 TRUE/FALSE’S EDUCATION EFFORTS ARE GENEROUSLY SUPPORTED BY